Tatumn Milazzo: Club career

-Chicago Red Stars
+Chicago Red Stars, 2021–2024

 On February 1, 2021, Milazzo was announced as part of the pre-season squad for National Women's Soccer League club Chicago Red Stars.
 On April 5, 2021, Milazzo joined the Chicago Red Stars as a supplemental roster player.
 She made her professional debut for the club on April 9, 2021, against the Houston Dash in the NWSL Challenge Cup, coming on as an 87th-minute substitute as the Red Stars drew 0–0.
+Milazzo netted her first professional goal on October 10, 2021, scoring from outside the box in a 3–2 defeat at the hands of the OL Reign.
+Later in the season, the Chicago Red Stars progressed to the NWSL Championship game, which Milazzo played in.
+She completed her rookie season with 14 appearances and 936 minutes played for the Red Stars.